-Even schools, colleges, government offices drive their campaigning based on the emotions of the consumers so that they can get in more people to work with them or to get more students in their campuses.
-The motive of marketing may be different, but everybody is targeting the emotions of the consumer.
+Even schools, colleges, government offices drive their campaigning based on the emotions of the consumers so that they can get more people to work with them or to get more students on their campuses.

 The answer is yes.
 Your audience group might change, but they are still human.
 Therefore, companies building a connection with its customers definitely benefit from that.

 The bottom line remains that you must be able to make your consumers happy because when they are happy with the way you project your product and brand then they will consider it favorably at the time of making a purchase decision.

 If we loved the product that we are using then we usually love to share and recommend it to others usually highlighting why we liked it.

-What does emotion do with our thought process!
+What Does Emotion do with our Thought Process!

 When we are happy we love to share and not just through the likes and comments that we make on social media networks, although that does expedite the sharing.

 You will often find babies and puppies appearing in the commercials of toilet papers mostly.
 This is done to develop a feeling of trustworthiness amongst consumers.

 When you make a buying decision and you are spoilt for choices, step back and evaluate why your loyalties lie towards a particular brand.
 Think of the emotion that drives you to your preferred brand.

-Loyalty is the biggest asset for any company
+Loyalty is the Biggest Asset for any Company

 We’ve spoken about how emotions drive loyalty but what are the manifestations of emotions that help build loyalty among consumers?